steemit/condenser/CONTRIBUTING.md

      and want to see it in the condenser codebase, please submit a Pull Request, reference the issue in the description start the title with `community -`.
 We're working very hard to keep our development practices as open as possible, and this helps us a lot.
+9. **Translations** Becoming a translator for your native language is easy and a great help to users around the world.
+To add your native language contributions for an existing or new language, please email translate@steemit.com to receive your email invite.
+Translators are able to join existing translated languages or submit a new language.
+Please do not submit Pull Requests with your updates, all key string updates should always be added first in our translations platform.

 ## Code of Conduct